nanotee/nvim-lua-guide/README.md

 In Lua, the `require()` function caches modules.
 This is a good thing for performance, but it can make working on plugins a bit cumbersome because modules are not updated on subsequent `require()` calls.

-If you'd like to refresh the cache for a particular module, you have to modify the `packer.loaded` global table:
+If you'd like to refresh the cache for a particular module, you have to modify the `package.loaded` global table:

 ```lua
 package.loaded['modname'] = nil